HOLY TRINITY CATHEDRAL

-Warm greetings and welcome to Holy Trinity Cathedral, the spiritual centre and focus for the Anglican Diocese of Auckland and a significant place of gathering for the people of Auckland, the wider region and Aotearoa New Zealand.
-As a place of worship, gathering, the arts and learning, we are a community of people who are committed to celebrating the love of God for all.
-Out of that love, we are committed to offering a warm welcome, to being creative in worship, to nourishing community, both local and beyond, and to encouraging each other in Christian service in our daily life and work.
+Warm greetings and welcome to Holy Trinity Cathedral, the spiritual centre and focus for the Anglican Diocese of Auckland and a significant place of gathering for the people of Auckland, the wider region, and Aotearoa New Zealand.
+As a place of worship, gathering, the arts and learning, we are a community of people who are committed to living God's love.
+Out of that love, we seek to offer a warm welcome, to being creative in worship, to nourishing community, both local and beyond, and to encouraging each other in Christian service in our daily life and work.

 Happy New Year!
 2017 is an historic year for Holy Trinity Cathedral.
 The Advent journey marked the formal beginning to the Cathedral's journey to Consecration.
 Advent to Consecration is a year-long programme of worship, education, music, and community celebrations which will culminate in Bishop Ross Bay, Bishop of Auckland, consecrating our Cathedral on Saturday, 28 October 2107.
 Mark the diary now and keep your eye on the Cathedral website for the events that will be part of this special and historic year of celebration.